-For the year ended December 31, 2022, the Trust incurred \$3.0 million in losses from its equity-accounted investment which remained relatively unchanged as compared to \$1.1 million in losses for the same year ended December 31, 2021.
-These losses are attributed to the fair value losses recorded in both years.
+For the year ended December 31, 2023, the Trust incurred \$1.9 million in losses from its equity-accounted investment, compared to \$3.0 million in losses for the same year ended December 31, 2022.
+The variance is largely due to changes in fair value.